On a mean-field Pontryagin minimum principle for stochastic optimal control: Conclusions

 \section{Conclusions}

 A deterministic mean-field formulation of the PMP has been presented.
-Similar to the well-known forward-backward SDE formulation of the stochastic PMP \cite{Carmona} and its numerical implementation; see e.g.~\cite{EHJ17}, a regression problem (\ref{eq:constraint}) arises when discretized as an interacting particle system.
+Similar to the well-known forward-backward SDE formulation of the stochastic PMP \cite{Carmona} and its numerical implementation, a regression problem (\ref{eq:Hamiltonian_Lagrange}c) arises when discretized as an interacting particle system.
 Several numerical implementations have been discussed.
-Contrary to its stochastic counterpart, the mean-field approach leads to smooth particle trajectories which should help with reducing the variance in the involved approximations.
-Furthermore, the freedom in the choice of the gauge variable $\beta_t$ allows for a decoupling of the forward and backward ODEs in $X_t$ and $P_t$, respectively.
+Contrary to its stochastic counterpart, the McKean--Pontryagin minimum principle leads to smooth particle trajectories which should help with reducing the variance in the involved approximations.
+The freedom in the choice of the gauge variable $\beta_t$ allows for a decoupling of the forward and backward ODEs in $X_t$ and $P_t$, respectively.
 Furthermore, a forward simulation of the coupled Hamiltonian ODEs is possible in case of infinite horizon optimal control problems.
-Numerical results have been presented for a controlled inverted pendulum as well as a controlled Lorenz-63 system.
-While the numerical experiments focus on infinite horizon control problems and the Schr\"odinger bridge approximation, application of the proposed methodology to NMPC \cite{MPC,Allgower} and variational approximations will be investigated in future work.
-Another area of interest is provided by extensions to partially observed optimal control problems \cite{ASTROM1965,Bensoussan92,PM13,9811560,R25a}.
+Numerical results have been presented for a controlled inverted pendulum, a controlled Lorenz-63 system, and a controlled Lorenz-96 system.
+An application of the proposed methodology to NMPC \cite{MPC,Allgower} and a variational approximation of the McKean--Pontryagin formulation have also been numerically investigated.
+An important area of future work is provided by extensions to partially observed optimal control problems \cite{ASTROM1965,Bensoussan92,PM13,9811560,R25a}.
+Here, a combination of the control formulation (\ref{eq:linear variational}) with the ensemble Kalman filter \cite{Evensenetal2022,CRS22} appears as a particularly promising , which leads to the appearance of mean-field variables in both the cost function (\ref{eq:costJ infinite}) as well as the forward SDE (\ref{eq:FSDE}).
+See \cite{R25c} for first results.
+Another promising application of our McKean--Pontryagin formulation is to generative modeling \cite{song2021scorebased} which can be viewed as a stochastic optimal control problem \cite{BRU22}.

 {\bf Acknowledgment.} This work has been funded by Deutsche Forschungsgemeinschaft (DFG) - Project-ID 318763901 - SFB1294.